 Beyond 2002 it looks like there was little progress with negotiations.
 By 2006 SNH was still left empty-handed and finally gave up on attempting to return the stolen fossils.
 As written in Earth Heritage in 2006: “SNH calls it a day”:

-It seems that legal action was not an option for SNH, as this excerpt from an article from the BBC explains (see here for full article):
+Other than what was written in the media, we do not have details of why exactly SNH failed to return any fossils from Berlin.
+It seems that legal action against the Humboldt Museum was not an option for SNH, as this excerpt from an article from the BBC explains (see here for full article):

 According to this story, SNH did not pursue a legal case against the Humboldt Museum because European legislation was untested and it would have been too expensive.
 However, this is obviously not the whole story as important details have been omitted.
 Not a word was said about SNH’s failure to protect the site or the existence of the oral permit which laundered the stolen fossils.

 So, what really happened between SNH and the Humboldt Museum?
 We can surmise that the Humboldt Museum would have questioned Edinger about the legality of the collected fossils, especially once SNH asked for the return of the fossils.
 Edinger would have mentioned the site warden and the oral permit.
 The Humboldt Museum would know that this would have severely weakened SNH’s bargaining position and chances of successful legal action.
 This is most likely why the Humboldt knew that SNH could not credibly threaten them.